gstamatelat/simple-graph/README.md

 assigned on weighted graph types.

-Exceptions are used in a fail-fast approach when certain invocations don't make sense, for example trying to access the edges of a vertex that doesn't exist or when an argument is `null`.
+Exceptions are used in a fail-fast approach when certain invocations don't make sense, for example trying to access the adjacent nodes of a vertex that doesn't exist or when an argument is `null`.
 These exceptions exist to augment the robustness of a client program and should not be catched.

 All graph classes in this package implement the `Serializable` interface as well as the `equals`, `hashCode` and `toString` methods in a semantically reasonable